 But when it comes to 2D game development Unreal is nowhere near Unity’s capability.
 Unity has put in much effort to make 2D game developers feel happy.
-The new Unity 2D development kit is really a blessing for 2D developers.
+The new Unity 2D development kit is really a blessing for 2D game developers.
 With this kit, you can make a 2D game with zero coding skills.
-Unreal also has the blueprint to compete but the learning curve of 2D game development in Unreal is really steep and 2D game making is not as comfortable as Unity.
+Unreal also has the blueprint to compete, but the learning curve of 2D game development is really steep and 2D game making is not as comfortable as Unity.

 Mobile game development Comparison